 Instructions

-- Mis all ingredients together in a Ziploc bag or a large mixing bowl.
+- Mix all ingredients together in a Ziploc bag or a large mixing bowl.
 Pour marinade into a plastic resealable bag if you didn't mix it in one.
 Add 6 raw chicken breasts and marinate for at least 30 minutes (although the longer you go, the better they taste!
 I usually marinate my chicken for at least 8 hours or overnight).

 - Rub your grill with olive oil so the chicken doesn't stick.
 Place chicken on your grill grates.
 Grill chicken over medium-high heat until cooked all the way through.